-Even with FDA approval of our first product, Gvoke, or our other product candidates in the United States, we may never obtain or maintain foreign regulatory approvals to market our products in other countries.
+Even with the FDA approval of our first product, Gvoke, or any potential future approval of one or more of our product candidates in the United States, we may never obtain or maintain foreign regulatory approvals to market our products in other countries.

 We do not have any product candidates other than Gvoke approved for sale in the United States, nor any products or product candidates approved for sale in any international markets, and we do not have experience in obtaining regulatory approval in international markets.
 In order to market products in any particular jurisdiction, we must establish and comply with numerous and varying regulatory requirements on a country-by-country basis regarding safety and efficacy.
 Approval by the FDA in the United States does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval or certification by one foreign regulatory authority does not ensure approval or certification by regulatory authorities in other foreign countries or by the FDA.
 International jurisdictions require separate regulatory approvals and compliance with numerous and varying regulatory requirements.
 The approval procedures vary among countries and may involve requirements for additional testing, and the time required to obtain approval may differ from country to country and from that required to obtain clearance or approval in the United States.
-In addition, with respect to Gvoke, we are engaged in ongoing interactions with European regulatory authorities regarding our development path in Europe.
-For Gvoke, because Eli Lilly's Glucagon Emergency Kit is not approved in Europe, we have conducted an additional clinical trial comparing Gvoke to Novo Nordisk's GlucaGen, in addition to our clinical trials involving Eli Lilly's Glucagon Emergency Kit.
+In addition, with respect to our liquid stable glucagon formulation for the treatment of severe hypoglycemia in people with diabetes (marketed as Gvoke in the U.S.), we submitted an MAA to the EMA in November 2019.
+As Eli Lilly's GEK is not approved in Europe, we have conducted an additional clinical trial comparing Gvoke to Novo Nordisk's GlucaGen HypoKit, in addition to our clinical trials involving Eli Lilly's GEK.
 There can be no assurance that the results that we observed from our prior clinical trials for Gvoke will be sufficient to secure approval in Europe.